dfgordon/vscode-disk-image-notebook/README.md

 3. Enter `cargo install a2kit` in your terminal

 ## Backend Option 2

 [Download an executable](https://github.com/dfgordon/a2kit/releases), taking care to put it in the terminal's path.

 ## Demo

 <img src="dimg.gif" alt="session capture"/>

+note: install appropriate language extensions to gain highlights, diagnostics, etc., upon opening a file in the editor.
+Often the file must be saved before analysis becomes available.